23.16.117 TRANSFER OF INTEREST TO NEW OWNER

 (i) documentation of the event precipitating the transfer of the licensed gambling operation into a receivership, trust, or estate, e.g., death certificate;

-(ii) documents naming/appointing a person to exercise ownership control, e.g., receiver, personal representative, trustee;
+(ii) documents naming/appointing a person to exercise control, e.g., receiver, personal representative, trustee, or attorney in fact;

-(iii) personal history statement, (Form 10) as that form is described in ARM 23.16.102(3)(b), for the person designated to act in the capacity of a receiver or trustee;
+(iii) personal history statement (Form 10), as that form is described in ARM 23.16.102(3)(b), for the person designated to act in the capacity of a receiver, or trustee, or attorney in fact;

 (iv) a complete set of fingerprints, Form FD-258 provided by the department, obtained and certified by a local law enforcement agency, the department, or a private security company approved by the department for each person required to complete a personal history statement; and